 - Complete the track to Slate Well and on the way to build as many dams, wells and tanks as there was potential;

 - Survey any blocks suitable for pastoral holdings;

 - Examine the land further east to see if more could be taken up between Hampton Plains and the South Australian border.

 Little rain had fallen that season and the expedition took place under drought conditions.

 The heavy strain of the exploration work seriously affected Hunt’s health.
 He was advised by the Colonial Surgeon to take leave and rest.
 In his diaries Hunt occasionally mentioned he was too sick for work.

 In 1867 he went to Geraldton and worked as a road surveyor.
 Hunt became ill in December 1867 and entered hospital in January 1868, dying of heart disease on 1 March 1868, a few months short of 36th birthday.
 He was buried at Geraldton.

-The track to the Hampton Plains that Hunt developed in 1865 and 1866 became known as Hunts Track and was the basis for the route to the goldfields, variously known as the Old York Road, the Goldfields Road or the York to Goldfields Road.
+The track to the Hampton Plains that Hunt developed in 1865 and 1866 became known as Hunt’s Track and then Old Hunt’s Track.
+Today it is known as Hunt Track.
+It was the basis for the route to the goldfields, variously known as the Old York Road, the Goldfields Road or the York to Goldfields Road.
 Some maps showed it as the Yilgarn Road.